unparallel-innovation/WeatherStation-Documentation/docs/Assemble/1_Have-the-3d-print-available.md

 ---

-<div style="text-align: justify"> First of all place your 3D print enclosure where you can work to assembly your brand new weather station.</div>
+<div style="text-align: justify"> First of all, place your 3D print enclosure where you can work and start to assembly your brand new weather station.</div>

 <br />